TheAngryHermit/jsos/README.md

 ---

-Built with vanilla JavaScript for clarity and approachability.
-Open `index.html` and explore.
+Built with vanilla JavaScript.
+Open `index.html` to run.